shakacode/re-formality/README.md

 There are 2 common ways to provide async feedback: send a request to a server on every change or only on blur event.
 The first way is better in terms of UX but creates a significant load, so your client might become slow or a server might feel bad.
 The blur way doesn't have this problem (at least not that much) but UX is definitely not the best b/c user have to blur away from a field to receive a feedback.

 What can we do about it to have the best of both worlds?
 An answer is to debounce async validations on change.
 What does it mean and how does it work: when a user types something in in a form field, no external requests are triggered.
 Instead, it's put on hold.
-While user types, we wait.
-Once he stopped and there was no activity in the certain period—async request is triggered.
+While the user is typing, we're waiting.
+Once he stopped and there was no activity in the certain period of time—async request is triggered.

 #### Debounced async validations on change
 To implement debounced async validations you need to make some additions to common form config.